Ramen Eggs (味玉 - Ajitama)

 Remove the pot from the heat and let it cool down completely before you use it to marinate the eggs.

-Place the eggs in a pot of water that's just large enough to hold all 6 eggs in a single layer and make sure they're covered by about 2-inches of water.
+Place the eggs in a pot of water that's just large enough to hold all 6 eggs in a single layer, and make sure they're covered by about 2-inches of water.

-Bring the pot to a rolling boil over high heat and then turn off the heat and set a timer for 5 to 6 minutes.
-There are so many variables that can affect this time, such as the size of your eggs, the temperature of the eggs and water when you started, the efficiency of your stove, and even your altitude, so you may have to try this a few times before you get the length of time dialed in.
-I have a full post explaining my method for making perfect boiled eggs.
+There are so many variables that can affect cook time, such as the size of your eggs, the temperature of the eggs and water when you started, the efficiency of your stove, and even your altitude, so you may have to try this a few times before you get the length of time dialed in.
+I have a full recipe explaining my method for making perfect boiled eggs, where I take a deep dive into the science of producing perfect, consistent results.

-Other Ways to Eat Ramen Eggs
+Ways to Eat Ramen Eggs

-Although they're delicious over a bowl of ramen noodles, these versatile marinated eggs are used in many ways in Japanese cuisine.
+Although they're delicious over a hot bowl of ramen noodles, these versatile marinated eggs are used in many ways in Japanese cuisine.
 Here are just a few ideas:

 - Potato salad - tear a few eggs into pieces and mix them into potato salad.